fakahil/PyPD/README.md

 It is based on the algorithm described in [Löfdahl and Scharmer.
 1994](http://adsabs.harvard.edu/full/1994A&AS..107..243L)

 # How to use the code?
+An important note here is to use a unified unit for all parameters (nm or m)

 ## The `Telescope` class:
 The parameters needed for this class are: